 - Memory foam: tends to heat up.

-- Synthetic: variable depending on the range.
+- Synthetic: variable depending on range.

 Durability